GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_review-checklist.md

 - [ ] **Impact Assessment**: Evaluate the potential impact of the SOP on operations, and confirm that it enhances standardization and efficiency across nodes.
 - [ ] **Node Representation**: Confirm that the SOP has been reviewed by relevant representatives from GDI nodes, and their input has been incorporated.
-- [ ] **Feedback Integration**: Ensure that all critical feedback from reviewers has been addressed in the final draft.
+- [ ] **Feedback Integration**: Ensure that all feedback from reviewers has been appropriately addressed in the final draft.

 ## Additional Checklist for Authorizers